 It was the beginning of the Souness era.
 We had been top dogs, they were trying to take that from us, spending vast sums of money.

 There had been difficulties between Aston Villa and Aberdeen when Neale left.
 Haggling over the fee by Villa.
 When it didn’t work out, and Aberdeen tried to bring him back, they started haggling the other way.
-I believe Doug Ellis would have been there then.
+I believe ‘Deadly’ Doug Ellis would have been there then, quite the ‘character’.
 On a point of principle, Aberdeen backed out of the deal.
 Souness stepped in.
 Something very similar happened when Peter Weir was to return to Scotland from Leicester.
 So he went to St Mirren.
-Fantastic Aberdeen FC directors principles.
-Again, I wasn’t there, I haven’t researched it, it’s how I remember it.
+Aberdeen FC directors’ principles.

 At the game, who scores for them, but Neale.
-The atmosphere is horrible.
+The atmosphere is just horrible.
 So many emotions.
 A couple of odd things I remember at the game.
 Two old guys in front of me, criticising the Aberdeen players during the warm up, they never stopped moaning.
 There was a lot of noise, unfortunately all my ears could hear was those two.
-As if it was the only channel my ears could pick up.
+As if it was the only channel my antenna could pick up.

 The sad but ominous site of Durrant piggy-backed off.
 The two old guys, ‘Well that’ll be Rangers excuse the morin’.
 I’m warming to them now.